SCE Dean's statement on racial violence

 - Improving communication to students and program participants about protected status discrimination, sexual harassment, and sexual assault and violence.
 For information, see the SCE Standards of Conduct letter from our senior associate dean.

-- Seeking training opportunities, including "Inclusive Academy" workshops
+- Taking part in training opportunities, including "Inclusive Academy" workshops

 - Evaluating diversity metrics for our students and identifying additional and/or new data points to include in reporting